MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Experiments

 \section{Experiments}

-We now seek to empirically show that \model serves as a reliable unfolded GNN model that: \begin{enumerate} \item Preserves competitive accuracy across datasets of widely varying size, including the very largest publicly-available graph benchmarks, with a single fixed architecture, and \item Operates with comparable computational complexity relative to common alternatives that are also capable of scaling to the largest graphs. \end{enumerate} For context though, we note that graph benchmark leaderboards often include top-performing entries based on complex compositions of existing models and training tricks, at times dependent on additional features or external data not included in the original designated dataset.
+We now seek to show that \model serves as a reliable unfolded GNN model that: \begin{enumerate}[leftmargin=0.5cm] \item Preserves competitive accuracy across datasets of widely varying size, especially on the very largest publicly-available graph benchmarks, with a single fixed architecture, \item Operates with comparable computational complexity relative to common alternatives that are also capable of scaling to the largest graphs, and \item Empirically converges across different $\gamma$ values that modulate our proposed sampling-based energy, in accordance with theory. \end{enumerate} For context though, we note that graph benchmark leaderboards often include top-performing entries based on complex compositions of existing models and training tricks, at times dependent on additional features or external data not included in the original designated dataset.
 Although these approaches have merit, our goal herein is not to compete with them, as they typically vary from dataset to dataset.
 Additionally, they are more frequently applied to smaller graphs using architectures that have yet to be consistently validated across multiple, truly large-scale benchmarks.

-\paragraph{Datasets.} We evaluate the performance of \model on node classification tasks from the Open Graph Benchmark (OGB)~\cite{ogb, ogb-lsc} and the Illinois Graph Benchmark (IGB)~\cite{igb}. \Cref{tab:dataset} presents the details of these datasets, which are based on homogeneous graphs spanning a wide range of sizes.
-Of particular note is \texttt{IGB-full}, currently the largest publicly-available graph benchmark, along with a much smaller version called \texttt{IGB-tiny} that we include for comparison purposes.
+\textbf{Datasets.} We evaluate the performance of \model on node classification tasks from the Open Graph Benchmark (OGB)~\cite{ogb, ogb-lsc} and the Illinois Graph Benchmark (IGB)~\cite{igb}, which are based on homogeneous graphs spanning a wide range of sizes. \Cref{tab:dataset} in Appendix \ref{sec:exp-detail} presents the relevant size-related details.
+Of particular note is \texttt{IGB-full}, currently the largest publicly-available graph benchmark exceeding 1TB in size.
 We also point out that while \texttt{MAG240M} is originally a heterogenous graph, we follow the common practice of homogenizing it~\cite{ogb-lsc}; similarly for IGB datasets, we adopt the provided homogeneous versions.